 This is a major factor for you to consider, depending on your morning coffee situation (posse or no posse?)

-All coffee makers come in various sizes.
+All coffee brewing systems come in various sizes.
 The typical French press begins at the single serve and maxes out at around ten.
-Drip machines being at a few cups and also peak at around the ten cup mark.
+Drip makers begin at a few cups and also peak at around the ten cup mark.

 If you’re serving coffee to your party guests or colleagues, think about how many cups you’ll need to produce each time.

-WINNER: The drip machine only just makes it as the winner for this one.
-Whilst you can make roughly the same number of cups in either device, a drip machine allows you to keep all that coffee hot and ready to drink for a much longer period of time.
+WINNER: The drip method only just wins this one.
+While you can make roughly the same number of cups in either device, a drip pot allows you to keep all that coffee hot and ready to drink for a much longer period of time.

-t’s worth remembering however, that the longer you keep your coffee hot, ready and waiting for you, the worse the it’s going to taste.
-The fresher the better!
+t’s worth remembering, however, that the longer you keep your coffee hot, ready and waiting for you, the worse it’s going to taste.
+The fresher the better.